Last Updated on

 SimilarWeb allows brands to gain analytics for a competitor’s website and mobile apps.
 This tool allows brands to see referral sources, track traffic numbers and origins, view engagement metrics and more.
 SimilarWeb allows brands to get to know the competitor’s audience.
 It also gives information on relevant content ideas and partnership opportunities.

 This tool allows a brand to measure the impact of it’s marketing campaigns in comparison to the competition.
 Brands can identify the “when” and “what” by gaining useful information on audience intent and emerging trends.
-It can also inform the launch timings and key message of campaigns to ensure that campaigns more strongly resonate with customers.
+It can also inform the launch timings and key messages of campaigns.

 SEMRush gives brands information on which keywords and site links are performing for a competitor’s website.
 This tool is amazing for brands who want to improve their pay-per-click strategies since it provides estimates for keyword rankings.
 It is a free tool but brands can get more features if they opt for the paid monthly services which range from $99 to $399.